 Kate has demonstrated a passion for woman-centered empowerment and advocacy in her practice.
 She believes strongly in the power of the birth experience and the importance it serves for women and their families.
 She is extremely happy to be a companion member of the Womencare Midwives, with whom she has worked closely for more than ten years providing supportive care within the hospital setting.
 It is with great excitement that Kate is initiating a new chapter of her experiences by joining Womancare Midwives in the “Second Attendant” role.

 Our Admin Team

-Laurie and Marci offer many years of administrative experience and love the opportunity to work with women as they embark on the journey to motherhood.
+Laurie and Marci offer many years of administrative experience and love the opportunity to work with clients as they embark on their personal journey to parenthood.
 They are here to help - from booking appointments to answering questions, to offering a warm smile when you arrive for your appointment.

-"We value the opportunity to support our midwives and clients, and endeavor to provide all of our moms with a positive experience."
+"We value the opportunity to support our midwives and clients, and endeavor to provide all of our clients and families with a positive experience."

 A note about our Founding Partner:

 Elana was active as a midwife and educator for over 22 years.
 She graduated from the Michener Midwifery Programme.
 Elana established a midwifery practice in London in 1985, which has grown into Womancare Midwives.

 Elana's experiences include sitting on the Board of Directors of the Association of Ontario Midwives, serving as President of the Association in both in 1987/88 and for the years 2004-2008.
 She is the past coordinator of the Canadian Confederation of Midwives, and participated on committees such as the Interim Regulatory Council for Midwives, Transition Council of Midwives, and College of Midwives.
 In addition Elana acted as Head Midwife for London Health Sciences Centre from 1996 -2003.